airlock-presales/airlock-iam-helm-chart/README.md

 This is not an official chart.
 It is maintained by the Airlock Pre-Sales team, as time permits, on a best-efforts basis.
 Still, we welcome bug reports (issues) and PRs.

+Also note, the chart is work in progress.
+Not all features and possible configurations have been tested and the structure of the configuration parameters may still change.

 ## Cluster requirements

 The Kubernetes cluster must comply with the following requirements: